fabiospampinato/cash/docs/migration_guide.md

 Cash doesn't.

+You may try reading untransformed dimensions with the `$.fn.css` method instead.

 ## Events

 Cash's event system relies heavily on the browser's underlying event system so there are some differences when comparing it with jQuery's.